sajidsarker/sajidsarker.github.io/_posts/2022-07-07-basic-computer-games-1973-porting-from-basic-to-python-in-2022.md

 It's just fascinating to watch an old program come alive in the **Terminal**, with noticeably different code, [the same way it had done back in the day](https://coding-horror.github.io/basic-computer-games/).

-Here's to hoping my pull request is approved, and others with a similar interest and curiosity (and far far more patience than I presently have) can contribute to patching it!
+Here's to hoping others with a similar interest and curiosity (and far far more patience than I presently have) can contribute to patching it!